GNU Parallel¶

 I/O Performance Pitfalls at Large Scale

-If work requires large numbers (more than 1000) of tasks and input files then some extra precautions should be taken to avoid I/O scaling bottlenecks.
+If work requires large numbers (more than 1000) of tasks and input files then additional consideration for I/O systems may be needed or beneficial.

 At larger scale it is more important to use higher performance file systems such as the Lustre scratch file system to read and write data.